brodieaustin/poisoned-well-novel/poisoned-well.md

 The girl seemed uncomfortable at first.
 She tossed in the bed, trying to get comfortable.
 One of the children, a boy of maybe five or six, was the first to approach them.
 "She's warm!" he said.
 "Is she okay?"

 "Yes," Manan replied, trying to seem serene to keep him from asking more questions.
 She also looked down at the girl with the most loving and tender look she could muster.
-"She just isn't well right now."
+"She just is not well right now."

 "My little sister is sick too," he replied.
 "Mother says she might die.
 What do you think?"

-"I don't know," Manan replied.
+"I do not know," Manan replied.
 "I'm not a doctor or surgeon.
 We'll have to see."

 "Both girls needs peace and rest," his mother asserted, waving the boy away from them.
 "Come here and help your mother."

 "Yes, mother."
 The boy replied.
 He had meant well, but had also drawn the other children's attention.
 The oldest daughter, who probably a few years younger than Manan was the next to approach them.
 She sat a shallow bowl with water and a few folded rags nearby.

 "For the fever," she said.
 Manan could only look appreciative.
-She wasn't sure if she should try to nurse the girl or not.
+She was not sure if she should try to nurse the girl or not.
 But to keep up appearances, she swirled one of the rags around in the icy cold water and rung it out.
 She dabbed the girl's forehead, the water hissing and sizzling as it touched her skin.

 Fortunately in the din of the cottage, no one noticed these particulars.
 The boy, along with his younger sister and brother, were sorting out root vegetables and cleaning them.
 Another boy, around the age of the oldest daughter was cleaning his father's catches.
 As their normal domestic routine took hold, the novelty presented by these strangers in their home seemed to diminish.
 Even the girl seemed comforted as she watched the cooking and cleaning going on around her.
 She closed her eyes and fell asleep with her arms wrapped tightly around herself.

 The older girl returned to tend to her own sister.
 The girl bounced up from the bed in a coughing fit.
 She spit up blood.
 The older sister tenderly wiped it away and rubbed the little girl's back.
-The young sister had a vacant look in her eyes and didn't even notice Manan.
+The young sister had a vacant look in her eyes and did not even notice Manan.
 The older sister propped her up in bed and tried to get the girl to drink and eat broth.

 She glanced at Manan from time to time, studying her closely.
 Manan became conscious of her rough and wild look.
 She wore worn out traveling boots and heaps of clothing, tunics and shawls and underclothing all wrapped pell mell around her body.
 The girl had simple, but tidy clothing on.
 Her long golden hair had been braided tightly and wound around her head.
 "Your sister is very pretty," she said after a while.

 Manan glanced down a the girl and supposed that she was.
-She hadn't considered it before, and thought deflated her.
+She had not considered it before, and thought deflated her.
 Had the girl lived a normal life, she probably would have been courted by young men, married off and lived some charming live.
 Instead she was bundled up in protective rags and fleeing her life of confinement and servitude.
 "Yes, she was always the pretty one," Manan replied.

 "Has she been ill for long?"